 Soooo…is the Blue Lagoon Worth It?

-After my visit to the Blue Lagoon Iceland, everyone wanted to know if the Blue Lagoon worth it.
+After my visit to the Blue Lagoon Iceland, everyone wanted to know if the Blue Lagoon was worth visiting.
 Honestly, I will say yes and no. If you are a “do it for the ‘gram” traveler, it’s worth the pics and videos.
 Social media is one of the reasons this place is so popular in the first place.
 I also believe that not visiting the Blue Lagoon Iceland is like traveling to Bali and not going to the Bali Swing; it is nice, but not necessary and will not make or break your experience in Iceland.
 We visited in the winter on a weekday afternoon so there weren’t a lot of people, but depending on the season, the Blue Lagoon can become very crowded.
-Even though the price is standard or even less compared to spa prices in NYC, I could’ve visited one of Iceland’s natural hot springs for a lot less.
+Even though the price is standard or even less compared to spa prices in NYC, I could’ve visited one of Iceland’s natural thermal pools for a lot less.